zhangshi0512/rag-chatbot/README.md

 ### Switching Between Local and External AI

 Use the toggle switch to choose between your local AI model and an external AI service.
+The local AI model can only be used running this project on localhost.
+The external AI service can be used either locally or deployed on a remote server.

 The API endpoint and model can be selected in the input fields when using an external service.

 ## Project Structure